facebookresearch/DataEfficientNLG/README.md

 ## Data

 Datasets for **Time**, **Alarm**, and **Reminder** domains is included.
+**Weather** domain data can be found at: https://github.com/facebookresearch/ TreeNLG .
 Each response was collected by providing annotators, who are native English speakers, with a *user query*, and a *compositional meaning representation* (with discourse relations and dialog acts).
 All of these are made available in our dataset.
 See our linked paper for more details.

 #### Data Statistics